 Borrower documents eligibility for or receipt of unemployment benefits, or

 Borrower is unemployed or working less than 30 hours per week and diligently seeking full-time employment and registered with a public or private employment agency if one exists within 50 miles of the borrower’s current address

-Borrower must have an outstanding balance on a federal education loan that was first disbursed before 7/1/1993 or had an outstanding balance on at least one federal education loan made before 7/1/1993 when the borrower received a loan first disbursed on or after 7/1/1993 and
+Borrower must have an outstanding balance on a federal student loan that was first disbursed before 7/1/1993 or had an outstanding balance on at least one federal student loan made before 7/1/1993 when the borrower received a loan first disbursed on or after 7/1/1993 and

 Borrower is temporarily totally disabled, or